-Bulbous Bluegrass Life Cycle Life Cycle Root Leaves Stems Flower Seed/Fruit Short-lived cool season perennial, reproduces asexually from bulblets which form roots once it contacts soil.
-Terrestrial bulb with secondary fibrous roots below.
-Basal leaves with a membranous ligule (thin membrane on the inside of the leaf blade at the junction of the leaf sheath and leaf blade).
-Lower stems are flattened while upper are wiry and round in cross-section.
-Panicle is dense with a plume-like appearance Produces bulblets with purple bases that form on the panicle.
+Bulbous Bluegrass Life Cycle

+Life Cycle Root Leaves Stems Flower Seed/Fruit Short-lived cool season perennial, reproduces asexually from bulblets which form roots once it contacts soil.
+Terrestrial bulb with secondary fibrous roots below. and round in Panicle is dense with a plume-like appearance Produces bulblets with purple bases that form on the panicle.

-Herbicides for Bulbous Bluegrass, Poa bulbosa Active Ingredient Rate Efficacy Comments Glyphosate 0.33-1.0 qt product/ acre Post-emergence in early spring before the active growth of desired perennials This is a non-selective herbicide with no soil activity.
-Ensure application prior to the growth of desired perennial species, as it will kill any actively growing plant. lmazapic 4-12 oz product/acre Pre-emergence or early emergence (fall to early spring) Has long soil residual activity.
+Herbicides for Bulbous Bluegrass, Poa bulbosa

+Active Ingredient Rate Efficacy Comments Glyphosate 0.33-1.0 qt product/ acre Post-emergence in early spring before the active growth of desired perennials This is a non-selective herbicide with no soil activity.
+Ensure application prior to the growth of desired perennial species, as it will kill any actively growing plant.
+Imazapic 4-12 oz product/acre Pre-emergence or early emergence (fall to early spring) Has long soil residual activity.
 Effectiveness can depend on soil texture and organic matter, with heavier soils requiring higher concentration.
 Efficacy is reduced with heavy litter and thick thatch on soil surface.
 In the case of post-emergent application, use a spray adjuvant. lmazapyr 2-3 pt product/acre Pre-emergence or postemergence This is a non-selective herbicide with long soil residual activity.
 Rimsulfuron 2-4 pt product/acre Preemergence (fall) or postemergence (early spring) If applying post-emergence, add a surfactant.
 Also controls some other annual grasses and broadleaf weeds.
 Application to irrigated perennial grasses can cause death.
 In cool climates it can have residual soil control.
 Sulfometuron 1 oz product/acre Early post-emergence in spring At high use this product will likely cause bare ground which can be used to revegetate.
 Lower rates are recommended for arid areas.
 Sulfometuron + chlorsulfuron 0.75 oz product/acre Pre-emergence in fall or spring (as soon as soil thaws) At high use this product will likely cause bare ground which can be used to revegetate.
 Lower rates are recommended for arid areas.
 Sulfosulfuron 0.75-2 oz product/ acre Early post-emergence (when bulbous bluegrass rapidly growing and desirable plants are dormant) Use a non-ionic surfactant.
 Fairly safe to use on wheatgrasses and other perennial grasses.
 Can be applied sequentially leaving 21 days between application as long as annual use is not greater than 2.66 oz/acre.